AeshikaSinha0212/English---Mandarin---Chatbot/README.md

 # English---Mandarin---Chatbot
-A simple but useful English - Mandarin Chatbot using python and Json
+A simple but useful English - Mandarin Chatbot using python and Json.